cassowary4health/Leaspy/docs/nutshell.rst

     >>> fit_settings = AlgorithmSettings('mcmc_saem', seed=0, n_iter=8000)

-We then use the `Leaspy.fit` method to estimate the group average trajectory:
+We then use the :meth:`.Leaspy.fit` method to estimate the group average trajectory:

     >>> leaspy_logistic.fit(data, fit_settings)
     ==> Setting seed to 0